SnowEx/uavsar_pytools/README.md

 ```
 from uavsar.polsar import H_A_alpha_decomp

-in_dir = '/path/to/directory/full/of/polsar.grd # This should point to the directory with all 6 polarization (VVVV, HVHV, HVVV, HHHV, HHVV, HHHH) and the correct .ann file.
+# This should point to the directory with all 6 polarization (VVVV, HVHV, HVVV, HHHV, HHVV, HHHH) and the correct .ann file.
+in_dir = '/path/to/directory/full/of/polsar.grd

-out_dir = '/path/to/directory/to/output/H_A_Alpha_entropy # Will output 4 files to this directory.
+# Will output 4 files to this directory of H, A, alpha1, and mean alpha.
+out_dir = '/path/to/directory/to/output/H_A_Alpha_entropy
 H_A_alpha_decomp(in_dir, out_dir)
 ```